Effects of Different Closure Choices in Core-Collapse Supernova Simulations: List of Closures

 These closures are derived from the idea that the most likely radiation angular distribution given energy density and flux is the one that maximizes the entropy. {By maximizing the entropy for Maxwell-Boltzmann (Minerbo) and Fermi-Dirac distributions (MEFD)}, \citet{minerbo1978} and \citet{cernohorsky1994} obtained the following closures: \equ{ {\rm Minerbo:\ } &&p=\frac{1}{3}+\frac{2f^2}{15}(3-f+3f^2) \nonumber\\ &&q=\frac{f}{75}(45+10f-12f^2-12f^3+38f^4-12f^5+18f^6) \nonumber\\ {\rm MEFD:\ } &&p\approx\frac{1}{3}+\frac{2}{3}(1-e)(1-2e)\chi(\frac{f}{1-e}) \nonumber\\ &&\chi(x)=L^{-1}(x)\approx x^2(3-x+3x^2)/5\, , } where $L(x)=\coth x-\frac{1}{x}$ is the Langevin function.
 The Bose-Einstein case is not listed here since neutrinos are fermions. {The maximum packing closure in \citet{smit2000} is also not included because it's the forward-peak limit of the MEFD closure.} Note that the MEFD analytic formula provided in \citet{cernohorsky1994} actually depends on the approximation that $\frac{p-\frac{1}{3}}{p_{\rm max}-\frac{1}{3}}$ is a constant (where $p_{\rm max}=1-2e+\frac{4}{3}e^2$ and $e$ is the occupancy), which is accurate to $0.1\%$.
 To reach a higher accuracy or to calculate the 3rd-moment relation, the MEFD closure has to be calculated numerically.

-{The MEFD closure has in the past been preferred when the Eddington factors/tensors were compared to Monte Carlo or SN simulation results \citep{murchikova2017,iwakami2022}.
-Its motivation is physically straightforward, but the distribution it gives is different if it is applied in different frames.
-We note that \citet{iwakami2022} find some differences when the MEFD closure is applied in the lab and comoving frames.}
+The MEFD closure has in the past been preferred when the Eddington factors/tensors were compared to Monte Carlo or SN simulation results \citep{murchikova2017,iwakami2022}.
+Its motivation is physically straightforward, {but it is not Lorentz covarient.}